 Before police officials are permitted to question or search any student, the building principal or program supervisor shall first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
-If the student's parent cannot be contacted prior to the police questioning or search, the parent shall be informed of the questioning or search, in writing, by the principal or supervisor as soon thereafter as possible.
-The principal or supervisor will also be present during any police questioning or search of a student on Cortland Enlarged City School District property or at a Cortland Enlarged City School District function.
+If the student's parent cannot be contacted prior to the police questioning or search, the questioning or search shall not be conducted, unless the student is 16 years of age or older. parent shall be informed of the questioning or search, in writing, by the principal or supervisor as soon thereafter as possible.
+The principal or supervisor will also be present during any police questioning or search of a student on Cortland Enlarged City School District function.